nontas/nontas.github.io/index.md

 * [*04/03/2017*] The following 2 works will be presented in CVPR 2017:
   * "3D Face Morphable Models In-the-Wild" (with J. Booth, S. Ploumpis, G. Trigeorgis, Y. Panagakis and S. Zafeiriou) as Spotlight
   * "DenseReg: Fully Convolutional Dense Shape Regression In-the-Wild" (with R. A. Güler, G. Trigeorgis, P. Snape, S. Zafeiriou, and I. Kokkinos)
-* [*15/02/2017*] I started my new role as Computer Vision Research Scientist at Amazon Berlin.
+* [*15/02/2017*] I started my new role as Computer Vision Scientist at Amazon Berlin.
 * [*10/02/2017*] The work "A Comprehensive Performance Evaluation of Deformable Face Tracking “In-the-Wild”" (with G. Chrysos, P. Snape, A. Asthana and S. Zafeiriou) will be published in IJCV.
 * [*17/05/2016*] The work "Adaptive Cascaded Regression" (with P. Snape, G. Trigeorgis and S. Zafeiriou) will be presented as oral in ICIP 2016.
 * [*11/04/2016*] The following 3 works will be presented in CVPR 2016: